joachimbrand/Rimu.jl/docs/src/mpi.md

 work with MPI automatically, as long as MPI is set up correctly and a few common pitfalls are avoided.

+Rimu includes an unexported module [`RMPI`](@ref), which must be imported to access additional MPI-related functionality.

 ## Configuring MPI

 When running on a cluster, ensure that MPI.jl is using the system binary.
 See [the MPI.jl